hyling/kean.github.io/_posts/2017-06-11-introducting-rxnuke.markdown

 <img src="{{ site.url }}/images/posts/introducing_rxnuke_01.png" class="screenshot">

-Nuke's design has always prioritized simplicity, reliability and performance.
+Nuke's design has always prioritized simplicity, reliability, and performance.
 The core framework has a small API surface and only contains a minimum number of features to built upon.
-This is great for many reasons, but unfortunately that left a gap between what Nuke supports out of the box and what users need.
+This is great for many reasons, but unfortunately, that left a gap between what Nuke supports out of the box and what users need.
 I received many requests about particular use cases like these:

 > - "show stale response while validating the image"
 > - "wait until N images are loaded and only then proceed"
-> - "show low-res image while loading a high-res one".
+> - "show a low-res image while loading a high-res one".

 Each app has a different idea about how to configure their image loading pipeline.
 It's not feasible to support all of them in a single framework.
 [RxNuke](https://github.com/kean/RxNuke) aims at bridging this gap by leveraging the power of reactive programming to serve all of the aforementioned use cases, as well as many others.